google/graphicsfuzz/docs/build_from_command_line.md

 ### Windows

-The Linux build produces a JAR which should run fine on Windows.
+The JAR produced by the Linux build should run fine on Windows.

 ### iOS